 Quicken Premier review: Creating a budget

-One of the primary functions of any personal finance software is the ability to create a budget so you can keep on top of your finances and stay out of the red.
+One of the primary functions of any software of this kind is the ability to create a budget so you can keep on top of your finances and stay out of the red.
 With Quicken Premier, this is quick and easy.
 You can select which categories to budget, leaving out the ones you don't need, such as parking or tolls.
 A list of items to budget then populates, and you simply enter the budget limit for each category.
 If charges are already listed in a category, you can see the amounts, helping you determine how much to budget.

 There's the usual color-coded depiction of your current budget state, while you can also set alerts if you're concerned about overspending within a budgeted category.
 So if you're out shopping and near a particular limit, Quicken will react to purchase information it receives from your bank, and alert you via email or text, that you are about to go over your allotted budget.
 If a category is under budget, you can either keep the same limit for the next month or roll the money over, increasing the total amount allotted to that category for the next month.